How to Make Yourself Burp: Everything You Need to Know

 “Burping is a fundamental part of the digestive process,” notes The World Burping Federation, “and the near-universal stigma surrounding it has planted the seeds of shame in countless people, contributing to a subtle, but significant, degradation of the human experience."

 There’s no shame in the burp game, dude.
-Whether you’re burping to brag or relieve your gut from a beer and burrito diet, we envision a future where this bodily function is embraced whole-heartedly.
+Your digestive system needs love too.
+Whether you’re burping to brag or relieve your gassy gut from a beer and burrito diet, we envision a future where this bodily function is embraced whole-heartedly.